 - A final conference to address violations and penalties

 When the DOL has limited resources for its investigations, it won’t always conduct a “full investigation” of every complaint.
 As a result, the agency has established other options for handling complaints.
 These include:

 - Limited investigation.
-A “limited” investigation centers only on a particular employee or group of employees, a specific department, a particular employment practice (such as child labor violations) and/or a defined period of time.
+A “limited” investigation focuses on a particular employee or group of employees, department or division, employment practice (such as child labor violations) and/or a defined time period.
 A limited investigation does not probe into the employer’s general practices or areas that are not mentioned in the initial complaint.

 - Office audit.
 This approach allows you to produce affidavits and requested documentation at a DOL office and does not involve an on-site visit.